pactus-project/pactus.org/docs/guide/run-docker.md

 ## Requirement

 The only thing you need is [installing docker](https://docs.docker.com/get-docker/) in your machine.
-If you are using Windows please mke sure you have installed WSL.
+If you are using Windows please make sure you have installed WSL.

 ## Docker images